Disclosure: This post may contain affiliate links. At no additional cost to you, I will earn a commission if you click through and make a purchase.

 I have added a new set of worksheets that have both ee and ea sounds together.
 Let’s discuss them.

 The first worksheet is an interesting one as it not only has ee words and ea words but long e words that are homophones.

 Homophones are words that sound the same but have different meanings and different spellings.
 See the homophone pairs above.
 They sound the same but meanings and spellings are different.

+Click on the above image to download the ee ea pack.
 I hope you find these worksheets useful.